Head Coach Aaron Berndt - Hurdles/Sprints

 Mark Popp - Sprints/Sprint relays

 Coach Popp begins his eighth year coaching sprints for Wayzata Track and Field.
-During his time as the sprints coach, Popp has had 678 All State Athletes in the sprints (71 relays and 7 individuals including six event championships in the relays and five runner ups from relays and individuals) and coached all three sprint relay teams to school records (4X200 in 2010, 2012, and 2013 - 4X400 in 2011 and 2013 and 4X100 in 2013).
-Coach Popp also the head boys cross country coach in the fall.
+During his time as the sprints coach, Popp has had 67 All State Athletes in the sprints (17 relays and 7 individuals including six event championships in the relays and five runner ups from relays and individuals) and coached all three sprint relay teams to school records (4X200 in 2010, 2012, and 2013 - 4X400 in 2011 and 2013 and 4X100 in 2013).
+Coach Popp is alsos the boys cross country coach in the fall.
+In his two years as the boys XC coach his temas have finished runner up in 2015 and state champions in 2016.
+Both year Wayzata XC club has qualified for the Nike National XC championship in Portland, Oregon.
+He was named the USATFCCA MN Cross Country Coach of the Year in 2016.
 He teaches communications in the high school.
 Prior to Wayzata, Coach Popp ran both cross country and track at North Dakota State University in Fargo.
 He was a multiple All-State runner for Bowman (ND) High School being apart of two ND State Championship Cross Country teams and one ND state title (4X800) in the ND State Track & Field meet.
 He can be reached at Mark.Popp@wayzata.k12.mn.us

 Erik Christenson - Throws